edrickhoo/morse-code-translator-project/README.md

 * Create JS functions that would allow the user to:

-...translate their English text into Morse Code ...Morse Code into English text
+...translate their English text into Morse Code..
+...Morse Code into English text..
 * Make sure to handle spaces properly (ie. there is 1 space between English words, but one space between Morse Code characters)

 * Bonus: Handle other characters as well